-OFCT 1379 Word Processing I (3) (Last year's course prefix/number OFC 105)
+OFCT 1379 Word Processing I (3) (Former course prefix/number OFC 106)

 Prerequisite: Office Technology 1375 or demonstrated competence.
 This introductory course develops word processing skills to a proficient level necessary for employment in an office environment or for personal use.
 Emphasis is on creating, editing, formatting, and printing documents.
 May be repeated for credit as software changes.
 Laboratory fee.
 (2 Lec., 2 Lab.)